DvDC13/Neural_Network_JS/README.md

 # Neural_Network_JS
-This is a Neural Network that solve the XOR Gate.
+This is a Neural Network that solve the XOR Gate and simulate it graphically.

+Developer: David Chemaly.